Acting Natural With Supermom Odette Annable

-Sweet, charming, and open-hearted—these are just a few adjectives that come to mind when we think of Odette Annable.
-From her role as Reign on TV’s Supergirl to her home life with daughter Charlie, she gives her all in everything she does, with a generous spirit and unparalleled sense of grace.
+Dedicated, charming, and open-hearted—these are just a few adjectives that come to mind when we think of Odette Annable.
+From her enigmatic roles on shows like Supergirl, House, and the upcoming thirtysomething(else) (just to name a few) to her home life with daughter Charlie, she gives her all in everything she does, acting, parenting, and leading with a generous spirit and unparalleled sense of grace.
 We stopped in for a visit and talked raising a family, empowering women, and making a stand for what you deserve.

 - Rip & Tan: Have you experienced any professional bias or personal challenges being a mother and an actress?

 - Odette Annable: As far as I am concerned, being a mother has only helped me in my career.
 I feel more of a connection to the characters I play since having Charlie.
 My heart opened up in ways I could not have imagined, which has helped me tap into so many different emotions that I couldn’t recognize before.
 There is no substitute for experience.
 That being said, please do not have a child in hopes of tapping into more emotion!
 I’m kidding, but seriously, raising a kid is hard work!
 Sometimes I walk into work and feel like my vacation starts when I step on set.
 Going home is the real work.
 The most rewarding by far, but also the most difficult.
 I have to keep it real because juggling both comes with an incredible amount of guilt and happiness all at once.

 - Rip & Tan: What are some of the most common misconceptions about your job?

 - Odette Annable: I would say that one of the most common misconceptions to being an actress is that we are very competitive toward one another or even catty.
 Some of my best friends are actresses that I have met through work or through the industry.
 Girls who are selfless, supportive and who want to see me succeed.
 I of course do the same for them.
 There is room for everyone!